Source: Labour Force Survey, Quarter 4

 Those born in India constitute the biggest group among the foreign-born population in London

-India is the country of birth for 10% of all foreign-born persons living in London (Figure 6).
-Other Asian countries such as Bangladesh (4.1%), Sri Lanka (3.0%) and Pakistan (2.9%) are also in the top-ten countries of birth of migrants in London.
-Poland, Ireland and Germany are the only three European countries in the top ten.
-With the exception of Sri Lanka, all top-ten countries of birth for migrants in London are also top-ten countries at the UK level.
+India is the country of birth for 9.6% of all foreign-born persons living in London (Figure 6).
+Other Asian countries such as Pakistan (4.5%), Bangladesh (3.9%), and Sri Lanka (2.8%) are also in the top-ten countries of birth of migrants in London.
+Poland, and Ireland are the only two European countries in the top ten.
+With the exception of Sri Lanka and Jamaica, the remaining top-ten countries of birth for migrants in London are also top-ten countries at the UK level.

 Evidence gaps and limitations